connorp3/baby_name_data_analysis/README.md

 For any question involving an average ranking, I assumed that this average would be a double.
 For question 8 and 9, I broke ties between names that held a rank most often alphabetically, and then by female name first.

+Tests:

+Assumed that each assertEquals represents a test, so 3 assertEquals statements for a given method represents the three necessary tests for that method (method answers a question).

 ### Impressions